ianl-terawe/academy/genomics/analysis/variants.md

-# Variants discovery and genotyping over multiple samples
+# Discovering Variants and Genotyping

 Assuming your [Workspace is ready for use](/genomics/analysis/workspace.md), type the `MultisampleVariantsDetector` command of NGSEP at the Linux shell prompt as follows: